APSIS-ANALYSIS/PERIGEE/README.md

 ## Install
 Please follow the following steps to compile PERIGEE.

-1. For Sherlock@Stanford users, go to step 2.
+1. For Sherlock@Stanford users, directly go to step 2.
 Before compiling PERIGEE, one has to install several libraries.
 A quick guide for library installation is [here](docs/install_external_libs.md) and a slightly advanced guide is [there](docs/install-advanced.md).
 After the libraries are all properly installed, proceed to step 3.

 2. On Sherlock@Stanford, all the libraries have been installed in `/home/groups/amarsden/lib-perigee`.
 You need to add the following to your `.bash_profile` or `.bashrc` file to define `MACHINE_NAME` as an environment variable, and then proceed to step 3.
 With the `MACHINE_NAME`, PERIGEE can load the proper configuration file for compiling.
 Because VTK is typically installed as a shared library in a non-standard folder, one has to edit the `LD_LIBRARY_PATH` environmental variable for the linker.
 For more information on this environmental variable, see [here](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
 ```sh